Static (DC Comics): Weaknesses

 Static's primary weaknesses are insulators; wood, cloth, rubber, glass, fibreglass, plastics and ceramics, etc., as his powers have little or no effect on them, as shown in his battle with Rubberband-Man.
 Wood seems to be the one he has the most difficulty with, as it cannot be electromagnetically manipulated, levitated or damaged (though Static can use his powers to ignite wood and cloth, and to melt glass and plastic, etc.).
 This can, however, be gotten-around if objects (metals, etc.) that he can manipulate are available (i.e. while wood-itself doesn't conduct electricity, if a piece of wood has a metal nail embedded in it, he can levitate it, via the metal nail), and certain materials, while they may not, themselves, be conductors of electricity and electromagnetism, are subjectable to static electricity.

 As mentioned above, his electromagnetic powers are tied into his own bioelectric energy levels; whenever Static has used his powers to a high degree, or experience any other such large energy-drain, he will also experience a sudden, acute sense of fatigue and must re-charge from a pre-existing source of electricity to supplement his depleted energy levels if he cannot have the time to restore them through rest.

 Supporting characters

-Static has a number of supporting characters, from best friends Rick Stone, Larry Wade, and Frieda Goren to sometime love interest Daisy Watkins.
+Static's supporting cast varies between incarnations, but Virgil's relationships with his family and friends remain an important part of the character.
+In the original Milestone comics, Virgil's parents are Robert and Jean Hawkins, and his older sister is Sharon.
+Virgil's closest friends include Frieda Goren, Rick Stone and Larry Wade, while Daisy Watkins is one of his romantic interests.
+Frieda is particularly important to the original series because she discovers Virgil's secret identity and becomes his principal confidante.